Authentication Model

 Federated authentication for a server

-When a server needs to perform sync operations on another server, it needs to be authenticated as well.
-The authentication is the same as the federated user authentication, except this time the access token is service account access token, and the query ID and user ID is not present.
+When a server performs sync operations on another server, it must also be authenticated.
+The authentication process is the same as for federated user authentication, but in this case, a service account access token is used, and the query ID and user ID are not included.